mikepthomas/projects/_posts/printer-voron-1.8-mods.md

 ![Wago Mounts to make wiring up the printer electronics easier](/assets/blog/printer-voron-mods/wago-mounts.jpg)

+> [!WARNING]
-**_NOTE:_** I have currently printed [this version from Thingyverse](https://www.thingiverse.com/thing:4579456) for the Wago 221-412, I will replace these with ones from this User mod.
+> I have currently printed [this version from Thingyverse](https://www.thingiverse.com/thing:4579456) for the Wago 221-412, I will replace these with ones from this User mod.

 #### Parts Used